English Language and Linguistics BA

 Specialist facilities

-Leeds has fantastic resources for studying a linguistics and phonetics degree, including a fully-equipped phonetics lab for acoustic and articulatory speech analysis, a recording studio and a range of other resources to help with experimental research.
+Leeds has fantastic resources for studying an English Language and Linguistics joint honours degree, including a fully-equipped phonetics lab for acoustic and articulatory speech analysis, a recording studio and a range of other resources to help with experimental research.

 You'll be encouraged to make use of these facilities for module projects or your Final Year Project, giving you valuable experience of different types of research.